First Year Required Housing and Meal Plan Policy

 The biggest obstacle your son or daughter might face will probably not be adjusting to their academic schedule, meeting friends, or learning how to do their own laundry.
 More challenging to some students is the possible complexity of living with a roommate.
-While many students find a life-long friend in their roommate, just as important in the first few days is someone to walk with to the cafeteria.
+While many students find a life-long friend in their roommate, just as important in the first few days is someone to walk with to the dining hall.
 Here are a few things to think about and discuss with your student before move-in day.

 Have your student contact their roommate.

-A phone call or letter can allow them to test the waters while deciding who will contribute what to the room.
+A phone call can allow them to test the waters while deciding who will contribute what to the room.
 However, beware of pre-conceived ideas that may stem from this first contact; encourage your student to find out more information before forming an opinion.
 There seems to be little or no correlation between roommates’ initial contacts and their ultimate compatibility.

 How do they go about learning to live together?